ShrewdVan/ME433-Advanced-Mechatronics/README.md

 The Assignment 9 is a tiny project related to the dual core cooperation to finish three small tasks: read the adc, turn on and turn off the specific led.

 The Assignment 10 is to get fimiliar with the signal processing, low-pass filter for here.
-Use MAF, IIR and FIR to filter the data with a balence between smooth and noise elimination
+Use MAF, IIR and FIR to filter the data with a balence between smooth and noise elimination.

 The content will be implemented as the course processes.